LeesinDong/LeesinDong/README.md

 - 🇨🇳 北京
 - 🐖 java👨‍💻‍
 - 📮 32248827@qq.com
+- the meaning of life is not triumph but the struggle.

 <!--- :orange_book: Focusing on Swift & iOS
 - :hammer: Creator of applications and frameworks